 1. Is the Company RecID from ConnectWise entered into the custom property ZCJ_CW_CompanyID?

-If a match is found, these customers are linked, if no match is found, the sync moves to the next step.
+If a match is found, these customers are linked, and this linking is added to the CEO Juice background tables.
+If no match is found, the sync moves to the next step.

 2. Does the e-automate customer number have a match in the Company ID field in ConnectWise?

-If a match is found, these customers are linked and the sync will add the Company RecID from ConnectWise to the custom property in e-automate.
+If a match is found, these customers are linked, and the sync will add the Company RecID from ConnectWise to the custom property in e-automate and add the linking to the CEO Juice background tables.
 If no match is found, the sync moves to the next step.

 3. Does the e-automate customer number have a match in the Account Number field in ConnectWise?